Resource management in Azure SQL Database

 The number of concurrent connections to external endpoints done via sp_invoke_external_rest_endpoint are capped to 10% of worker threads, with a hard cap of max 150 workers.

-Unlike other resources (CPU, workers, storage), reaching the memory limit does not negatively impact query performance, and does not cause errors and failures.
+Unlike other resources (CPU, workers, storage), reaching the memory limit doesn't negatively impact query performance, and doesn't cause errors and failures.
 As described in detail in Memory Management Architecture Guide, the database engine often uses all available memory, by design.
 Memory is used primarily for caching data, to avoid slower storage access.
 Thus, higher memory utilization usually improves query performance due to faster reads from memory, rather than slower reads from storage.

 After database engine startup, as the workload starts reading data from storage, the database engine aggressively caches data in memory.
-After this initial ramp-up period, it is common and expected to see the
+After this initial ramp-up period, it's common and expected to see the

 Besides the data cache, memory is used in other components of the database engine.
-When there is demand for memory and all available memory has been used by the data cache, the database engine will dynamically reduce data cache size to make memory available to other components, and will dynamically grow data cache when other components release memory.
+When there's demand for memory and all available memory has been used by the data cache, the database engine reduces data cache size to make memory available to other components, and dynamically grows data cache when other components release memory.

 In rare cases, a sufficiently demanding workload may cause an insufficient memory condition, leading to out-of-memory errors.
-This can happen at any level of memory utilization between 0% and 100%.
-This is more likely to occur on smaller compute sizes that have proportionally smaller memory limits, and/or with workloads using more memory for query processing, such as in dense elastic pools.
+Out-of-memory errors can happen at any level of memory utilization between 0% and 100%.
+Out-of-memory errors are more likely to occur on smaller compute sizes that have proportionally smaller memory limits, and / or with workloads using more memory for query processing, such as in dense elastic pools.

 - Review the details of the OOM condition in sys.dm_os_out_of_memory_events.